o2i/Masters-Thesis/README.md

 The network that is compared can be created by running the last line, but without using jupyter-notebook to install the chargers.

-### The networks from the thesis can be analysed in the folder Electricity Studies
+### The networks from the thesis can be analysed in the folder *pypsa-eur/Electricity Studies*